SAP/luigi/docs/navigation-parameters-reference.md

 ### visibleForFeatureToggles
 - **type**: array
 - **description**: defines a list of feature toggles valid for this node.
 This list will be compared against the active feature toggles list.
 If there is a match, the node will be visible in the top or left navigation.
 It is also possible to negate the feature toggle by adding a `!` in front of the toggle name.
-Then, the node will be visible for all other feature toggles except the one defined with an exclamation point.
+Then, the node is always visible except for the feature toggle defined with an exclamation point.
 - **example**:
     ```javascript
     {